 // ETL Embedded Tool (unused here, we use CJM instead)

-// Commands to receive from the CNCSimulator
+// Commands to receive from CNC Simulator

 // @R Simulator is running (Red LED)